ibilalkayy/100-Days-Of-DevOps/Days/day17.md

-In the seventeenth day, I have learned the following things about YAML.
+On the seventeenth day, I learned the following things about YAML.

 ## Write a sequence